HMS Cambrian (1797): Boat service

 Pigot engaged the vessels for an hour, and after Matilda had grounded, took his crew in her boats and captured Golden Grove.
 The British then captured the other two vessels.
 Lastly, Pigot fired on a group of 100 militia and a field gun, dispersing them.
 The British had two men killed, and 14 wounded, including Pigot, who had received two bullet wounds to his head and one to a leg.
 Spanish casualties were reportedly 25 men killed (including five Americans) and 22 men wounded.
 A crowd of Americans on the Georgia side of the river watched the entire battle.
 Pigot was unable to extricate himself and his prizes from the river until 21 July, but during the entire period he remained in command except when he was getting his wounds dressed.
 For his efforts Pigot received a promotion to commander, and the Lloyd's Patriotic Fund awarded him a medal and a plate worth £50.

+Cambrian arrived at Bermuda on 4 August, in company with Golden Grove, Ceres, and the privateer Matilda.

 On 1 November, Cambrian captured Adeline.